 We assume the course can be offered on campus.
 In May, the faculty will decide whether the course will be offered online, because of COVID-19 restrictions.
-In that case, the elective day on data analysis cannot be offered, and the course fee will be adapted accordingly.
+In that case, the course fee will be adapted accordingly.

 Registration & course fee

 For registration, click here.